lxy3300/summerProject2022/README.md

 Draw two maps.
 One is the map of center of Halifax with centroid on each district which is 'image/map_centroid.png'.
 Another is the map of it with number of accidents annotated on each district which is 'image/map_number.png'.<br>
 <br>
 ##### rate.py
-The average number of accidents per month per district is calculated and stored, covering the original file in 'data/halifax_center' folder.<br>
+The average number of accidents per month and per day for each district are both calculated and stored, covering the original file in 'data/halifax_center' folder.<br>
 <br>
 ##### graph.py
-Each district is treated as a node and neighbouring regions are connected by edges which is 'image/graph.jpg'.
-It has index in each node.<br>
+Each district is treated as a node and neighbouring regions are connected by edges.
+Draw the map that each node has rate on it.<br>
-The corresponding map with index is also drawn which is 'image/map_index.png'.
+The graph with month rate on it is 'image/graph_month.png'.
+The corresponding map is 'image/map_month.png'.
+The json data of this graph save in 'data/graph_month.json'.<br>
+The graph with day rate on it is 'image/graph_day.png'.
+The corresponding map is 'image/map_day.png'.
+The json data of this graph save in 'data/graph_day.json'.